Jail and Inmate Search in Nebraska

 |Unknown or not reported:||0|

-Nebraska is highly committed to keeping their residents safe and sound.
+The state is highly committed to keeping their residents safe and sound.
 By implementing strong rehabilitation programs and supporting inmates with a variety of resources including education, skills training, and service after release, they are keeping recidivism very low in the state.
 Operating on a budget of $450 million with 2,400 employees, the Department of Corrections oversees 8,823 inmates in prison and jail and another 14,577 on parole or probation in the community corrections system.
-It costs Nebraska a total of $35,950 per inmate for a year.
-Based on one hundred residents, Nebraska has a violent crime rate of 291, a property crime rate of 2,263 and an incarceration rate of 274.
+It costs a total of $35,950 per inmate for a year.
+Based on one hundred residents, the state has a violent crime rate of 291, a property crime rate of 2,263 and an incarceration rate of 274.